A classroom of black and white students with their heads bowed in prayer.

 "We think that, by using its public school system to encourage recitation of the Regents’ prayer, the State of New York has adopted a practice wholly inconsistent with the Establishment Clause.
 There can, of course, be no doubt that New York’s program of daily classroom invocation of God's blessings as prescribed in the Regents’ prayer is a religious activity."

-Justice Black, speaking for the majority
+- Justice Hugo Black, speaking for the majority

 Use the links below to access: